 It's anticipated that the bus will be stationed mostly off-grid.
 To ensure electrical power supply, even in days with limited to no sun, an adequate battery pack will be installed.
 This particular design is one of the key examples of our focus on sustainability in this project.
 Considering the significant ecological and carbon footprint of newly produced batteries, we instead opted for second-life EV batteries (EV = electric vehicle).
 These “end-of-life” battery packs (for transport purposes) usually still have a capacity of over 80%, making them ideal for stationary energy storage applications where weight/volume vs capacity is less critical.

 The modules itself will be mounted indoor underneath the bed and near the central electrical system of Victron Energy.
 The advantage of indoor installation is better protection against environmental conditions (incl. freezing temperatures) and monitoring of the battery conditions.
-The modules have a mounting hole in every corner (very practical at first sight), the idea would be to stack the modules per two, install some rubber dampers and fix the structure with the aluminium 40x40 framing.
+The modules have a mounting hole in every corner (very practical) and will be used to fix the modules to the aluminium framing.

 Carbon compensation: As these are second-life components, no compensation is accounted for its original production.
 We do however take into consideration the transportation from its storage warehouse to the bus and back, roughly 572 km or 42 kg CO2.
 An emission factor of 1.326 kg CO2/ton/km was applied (source).